eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 * Lastly, talk to Windows' registry to update the screenshot counter index with the new numbers of files in the screenshot folder.

-To make things easily accessible, the javascript file would be in the same directory as the screenshot folder, and to also speed up execution time, there would be a 'sleight-of-hand' approach to run commands from Windows' search bar, shown later at the end.
+To make things easily accessible, the javascript file would be in the same directory as the screenshot folder, and to also speed up execution time, there would be a 'sleight-of-hand' approach to run commands from Windows' search bar, shown later in the article.

 **\- REQUIREMENTS**
-In this article, I'll be using Node.js on a Windows machine to do the reorganization and renaming of files.
+In this article, I'll be using Node.js on a Windows machine.
 Node.js is a popular tool for building server-side applications and also provides several useful modules for working with the file system.
 To follow along, you would need :

 * A computer